e-Submissions of student papers, essays, and other writing projects

 The instructor will create a drop box on myCourses where students will submit assignments by a specific deadline.

 Document format: The instructor will indicate whether the assignment is to be submitted in Word or PDF format.

 2. Email submission to the SAO Assignments address (e-submission)

 Where instructors do not use myCourses, students will submit assignments as an email attachment (no download links from any cloud-based service) to saoassignments.law [at] mcgill.ca with a copy (cc) the instructor.
 The Course title and instructor name must be written in the subject line.

 Students must use their McGill email address only.

 Please note the following instructions for e-submission:

-- The subject line must state course instructor’s name and course title.
+- The subject line must state the course instructor’s name and course title.

 - Follow the instructor’s instructions regarding format (Word or PDF) and Student Identifier.

-- Copy the instructor on the e-mail only if the submission is NOT anonymous and only if the instructor has indicated to do so.
+- Copy the instructor on the email only if the submission is NOT anonymous.

 Please note that if e-submissions of assignments must be anonymous, i.e. instructor request students to submit by the McGill ID number, email submission MUST be used and the instructor is NOT copied.
 The use of exam numbers are reserved for substantial mid-term exams and final exams.